OBOFoundry/OBOFoundry.github.io/ontology/obib.md

   label: CC-BY
 ---

-The ontology for biobanking is an ontology built for annotation and modeling of biobank repository and biobanking administration.
-It is developed based on subset of Ontology for Biomedical Investigation (OBI) using Basic Formal Ontology (BFO) and following OBO Foundry principles.
-The first version of the ontology is merged of two existing biobank related ontologies, OMIABIS and biobank ontology.
+The Ontology for Biobanking (OBIB) is an ontology for the annotation and modeling of the activities, contents, and administration of a biobank.
+Biobanks are facilities that store specimens, such as bodily fluids and tissues, typically along with specimen annotation and clinical data.
+OBIB is based on a subset of the Ontology for Biomedical Investigation (OBI), has the Basic Formal Ontology (BFO) as its upper ontology, and is developed following OBO Foundry principles.
+The first version of OBIB resulted from the merging of two existing biobank-related ontologies, OMIABIS and biobank ontology.